EmmetCooper/ore-infinium/README.md

 * FreeType (librocket already requires that so if you have that you should be fine).

-* WebP (libwebp) all of the shipped images/textures are stored in this format, just for kicks.
-Google's WebP has a lot of nice things with it, one of which is better compression than PNG.

 * OpenAL-Soft >= 1.14 (http://kcat.strangesoft.net/openal.html#download) - NOT
 PRESENTLY USED, NO AUDIO SYSTEM CREATED YET, SO DONT WORRY ABOUT IT YET.